Fast Facts: New Horizons

-Soon after, on 10 April, New Horizons entered hibernation mode, when much of the vehicle remained in unpowered mode for “a long summer’s nap” that lasted until 11 September.
-During this time, the flight computer broadcast a weekly beacon-status tone back to Earth, and another data stream once a month on spacecraft health and safety data.
+On April 3, 2017, the spacecraft was halfway from Pluto to its new target.
+Soon after, on April 10, New Horizons entered hibernation mode, when much of the vehicle remained in an unpowered mode for “a long summer’s nap” that lasted until Sept.
+11, 2017.
+During that time, the flight computer broadcast a weekly beacon-status tone back to Earth, and another data stream once a month on spacecraft health and safety data.

 On the anniversary of its Pluto-Charon flyby, July 14, 2017, the New Horizons team unveiled new detailed maps of both planetary bodies.